 Russian Studies Education Abroad Scholarship

 Modern & Classical Languages, Literatures & Cultures is proud to offer the Russian Studies Education Abroad Scholarship.
-The Russian Studies Education Abroad Scholarship is open to any UK student who plans to study Russian on an officially UK-sanctioned program in Russia or a Russian-speaking country for a summer, semester, or academic year.
-Please contact Professor Cynthia Ruder (firstname.lastname@example.org) or visit the Modern & Classical Languages, Literatures & Cultures website for more information.
+The Russian Studies Education Abroad Scholarship is open to any UK student who plans to study Russian on an officially UK-sanctioned program in Russia or a Russian-speaking country for a summer, semester or academic year.
+Please contact Professor Cynthia Ruder (firstname.lastname@example.org

-These scholarships are available for Arts & Sciences students currently enrolled at the University of Kentucky who participate in an education abroad program.
+These grants are available for Arts & Sciences students currently enrolled at the University of Kentucky who plan to travel independently abroad to specified cities and sites.
 For more information, please visit the College of A&S Travel Grant Website.
-The deadline to apply is March 3, 2014 for summer programs.
-For more information and to apply, contact the Office of Associate Dean Anna Bosch 859-257-6689.
+The deadline to apply is March 4, 2016 for summer programs.
+For more information and to apply, contact the Office of Associate Dean Anna Bosch at 859-257-6689.

-The European Studies Scholarship awards up to three students each year $2000 for independent study of one of the following themes: "Italian Renaissance," "Spain: The Islamic, Judaic, Christian Experience," "French Revolution," "Luther and the Reformation," or "Cromwell" visiting all of the required sites and cities for their chosen theme.
+The European Studies Scholarship awards up to three students each year $2000 for independent study of one of the following themes: "Italian Renaissance," "Spain: The Islamic, Judaic, Christian Experience," "French Revolution," "Luther and the Reformation" or "Cromwell" The students must visit all of the required sites and cities for their chosen themes.